How to Win More Customers With Free Shipping

-It’s cheap and relatively easy to have small, lightweight items like makeup, accessories, and school supplies delivered.
+It’s cheap and relatively easy to ship small, lightweight items like makeup, accessories, and school supplies.

 The same goes for perishable or sensitive items like food and medicine.

-It’s important for such businesses to partner with a trustworthy delivery service to ensure that your customers get what they ordered not only on time but in tip-top condition.
+It’s important for to partner with a trustworthy delivery service to ensure that your customers get what they ordered not only on time but in tip-top condition.

-Lastly, examine the location of your target market.
+Lastly, check the location of your target market.

 For example, if your shop is based in Metro Manila but you’re open to customers nationwide, do you have the resources to send products to areas in Visayas and Mindanao?